 Now, one could also probably write a Ghost plugin to that specific thing, but my post image dilemma is only the tip of the Hugo iceberg.

 Hugo’s power comes from its programmatic nature.
 Posts aren’t restricted to having, say, a publishing time, author and a list of tags – they can have any random metadata you want.
-And beyond that, site content isn’t restricted to dated blogposts and static info pages: Hugo lets you define your own content types and taxonomies.
+And beyond that, site content isn’t restricted to date-stamped blogposts and static info pages: Hugo lets you define your own content types and taxonomies.
 A concrete example of this would be the stories on the Fiction page, which are neither posts nor pages, but their own type with their own templates.3

 Hugo has also allowed me to automate the content of the Features, Fiction and Games pages rather than manually populating their many lists, which makes my inner programmer very happy.